egilber2/Statistical_Inference_GSS/GSS_Inference_proj.md

 With p&lt;0.05, we can reject the null hypothesis and state that we are 95% confident that there is a difference in the proportion of people in 2010 and 2016 that had 'hardly\_any' confidence in the press.
 Based on the data, there is strong evidence that the proportion increased in 2016.
 The confidence interval result and the hypothesis test are in agreement in that the 95% confidence interval did not contain 0 and the hypothesis test rejected the null hypothesis which stated that the differnce in proportions was 0.

-Finally, rather than going through the above calculations, the statsr package provides the inference() function which can, among other things, run a hypothesis test in one chunk of code and arriving at the same p-value and conclusion.
+Finally, rather than going through the above calculations, we can run a hypothesis test in one chunk of code with the inference() function.
+The output also provides a visualization of the shaded regions of the normal curve corresponding to the p-value for our hypothesis test.

 ``` r
 # hypothesis test with inference function